-- They updated their e-commerce strategy powered by insights from customer and product analytics.
+- updated their e-commerce strategy powered by insights from customer and product analytics.

-- They made headlines for launching one-of-a-kind concept stores, which blend the digital and physical experience.
+- made headlines for launching one-of-a-kind concept stores, which blend the digital and physical experience.

 Nike stock “soared to 11% in the latest earnings announcements, reflecting an increase in online-order and passing Wall Street estimates Harvard Business School Digital Initiative.

 At the end of 2017, Home Depot decided to spend $11.1 over the next three years to transform itself into a more digitally focused business.

 The result was a revenue increase from $101 billion in 2017 to $115 billion – $120 billion in 2020.

 Home Depot hired an extra 1,000 IT staff to speed up the entire process, including software engineers, user-experience designers, and product managers.

 Digital transformation has impacted retail customer experience as well as in-store and online retail operations.

 Here are some examples of digital transformation in retail